Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 Duration: 20

 We will now need to setup the Database to mimic development and production databases environments, where new data is being regularly ingested to maintain the latest data from source systems.
-Snowflakes Feature Store automates the maintenance of the feature-engineering pipelines from source tables in Snowflake which we want to observe in this Quickstart.
+Snowflakes Feature Store automates the maintenance of the feature-engineering pipelines from source tables in Snowflake which we want to observe in this Guide.

-We are using the dataset from [TPCX-AI](https://www.tpc.org/tpcx-ai/default5.asp) and it's usecases for this Quickstart example.
+We are using the dataset from [TPCX-AI](https://www.tpc.org/tpcx-ai/default5.asp) and it's usecases for this Guide example.
 We will use Usecase 1, which performs a customer segmentation using customer Orders, Line-Items and Order-Returns tables.
 We will also load the Customer data should you wish to further enrich the use-case with additional customer data.

 For each table TPCX-AI provides three parts to the data:
 * __TRAINING__ (_Development_)